 2. Using right endpoints when the problem asks for left endpoints, or vice versa.

 4. Treating every Riemann sum as ordinary area.
-If the function is below the xx-axis, the definite integral and the Riemann sum give signed area, not total physical area.
+If the function is below the xx-axis, the sum gives signed area, not total physical area.

-5. Assuming more rectangles always fix every issue.
-Finer partitions improve the approximation under standard conditions such as continuity, but the sum is still an approximation until you take the limit idea seriously.
+5. Assuming more rectangles always fix everything.
+Finer partitions improve the approximation under standard conditions such as continuity, but the sum is still an approximation until you take the limit.

 When Riemann sums are used